Analysis | Who should Washington target in free agency? Here are some high-priced and bargain options.

 High-priced options

-As it seems increasingly unlikely that Dallas’s Dak Prescott will hit the open market, Washington must turn its search to the next tier of quarterbacks.
-This includes Ryan Fitzpatrick, Jameis Winston, Cam Newton and Jacoby Brissett.
-None of them is expected to cost more than $12 million or so per year, though — much less the roughly $39 million average Prescott is expected to command.
-Washington could also choose to stay out of the free agent quarterback market and instead pursue a veteran via trade or wait until the draft.
+It seems increasingly unlikely that Dallas’s Dak Prescott will hit the open market, so Washington must turn its search to the next tier of quarterbacks.
+That includes Ryan Fitzpatrick, Jameis Winston, Cam Newton and Jacoby Brissett.
+None of them are expected to cost more than $12 million or so per year, though — much less than the roughly $39 million average Prescott is expected to command.
+Washington also could choose to stay out of the free agent quarterback market and instead pursue a veteran via trade or wait until the draft.

 Svrluga: Alex Smith comeback in Washington was heroic — and irrelevant to the football team’s future

-Either way, Washington is a strong candidate to pursue a high-priced receiver.
+Either way, Washington is a strong candidate to pursue a high-priced wide receiver.
 The team pushed hard for Amari Cooper last year before he re-signed with the Cowboys, and during the season, Rivera said the team needed more from the position.
 Chicago’s Allen Robinson, Tampa Bay’s Chris Godwin, Pittsburgh’s JuJu Smith-Schuster and Detroit’s Kenny Golladay are top talents capable of complementing Terry McLaurin, if they aren’t franchise-tagged or re-signed by their current teams.
 But none of them would come cheap.
-Salary cap expert Jason Fitzgerald estimated each would cost between $17 and $20 million per year.
+Over the Cap’s Jason Fitzgerald estimated each would cost between $17 million and $20 million per year.

-Washington could pursue premium options at other need positions, like at tight end (Los Angeles Chargers’ Hunter Henry, Tennessee’s Jonnu Smith), cornerback (Seattle’s Shaquill Griffin, Arizona’s Patrick Peterson, Cincinnati’s William Jackson III) and linebacker (Buffalo’s Matt Milano, Tampa Bay’s Lavonte David, Tennessee’s Jayon Brown).
+Washington could pursue premium options at other need positions, such as tight end (the Los Angeles Chargers’ Hunter Henry, Tennessee’s Jonnu Smith), cornerback (Seattle’s Shaquill Griffin, Arizona’s Patrick Peterson, Cincinnati’s William Jackson III) and linebacker (Buffalo’s Matt Milano, Tampa Bay’s Lavonte David, Tennessee’s Jayon Brown).

 Value options